-1. Enter the employer contributions reported in box 12 of Form W-2, with code W 1 2.
-Enter employer contributions made in 2008 for tax year 2007 2 3.
-Subtract line 2 from line 1 4.
-Enter employer contributions made in 2009 for tax year 2008 4.
-5. Employer contributions for 2008.
-Add lines 3 and 4.
-Enter here and on Form 8889, line 9 5.
+Enter the employer contributions reported in box 12 of Form W-2, with code W 3.
+Subtract line 2 from line 1 3 Enter employer contributions made in 2010 for tax year 2009

-• You make the withdrawal by the due date, including extensions, of your 2008 tax return (but see the Note below),

-• You do not claim an exclusion from income for the amount of the withdrawn contributions, and

-• You also withdraw any income earned on the withdrawn contributions and include the earnings in "Other income" on your tax return for the year you withdraw the contributions and earnings.
+- You make the withdrawal by the due date, including extensions, of your 2009 tax return (but see the Note below), - You do not claim an exclusion from income for the amount of the withdrawn contributions, and - You also withdraw any income earned on the withdrawn contributions and include the earnings in "Other income" on your tax return for the year you withdraw the contributions and earnings.